 When to Go Fishing For Spring Red Drum

 The earliest water temperature the drum are known to bite in the Chesapeake Bay is around 58 degrees.
-That temp is usually found in the beginning of or by mid-April, but a more consistent drum bite can be found when the water temperatures reaches 60 degrees.
-Other signs the angler can look for with spring approaching should be of no surprise, and are of course flowers.
-Growing up my mom used to say “April showers bring May flowers” and in this case, they also bring drum.
-Flowers such as wisteria and flowering trees such as the dogwoods are a direct signal to us anglers that the drum are here.
+That temperature is usually found during April, but a more consistent drum bite can be found when the water temperatures reaches 60 degrees in May.
+The NOAA National Data Buoy Center website Station CBBV2 webpage is a great resource for finding out the current water temperatures near the mouth of the Chesapeake.
+Other signs the angler can look for are wisteria and flowering trees such as the dogwoods begining to bloom, a direct signal to us anglers that the drum are here.

 As far as the specific time of day goes, the best drum action usually occurs around dusk when the reds move to the tops of the shoals to feed, often between six and 10 p.m.
 Sometimes they will bite just before dark and other times they’ll bite after dark, and of course a lot of this has to do with the tides and current.
 A really great time to catch drum is during the tide changes.
 The water is in motion when a tide changes and a moving current is very significant with drum.
-The change seems to turn the bite on and a key to taking advantage of this is to already have your boat in position, lines out, with fresh baits on, just prior to the change.
+The change seems to turn the bite on and a key to taking advantage of this is to already have your boat in position, lines out with fresh baits on, just prior to the change.
 Being in position and anchored two hours before the low tide during a falling tide, for example, would be ideal.
-That takes some planning, on the angler’s part; you can check the Chesapeake Bay tides in Virginia here.

 Some angler’s may ask which tide is better.
 The truth is, they both have something to offer.
 If the tide is falling (high to low) the angler should look for adjacent points for the set up.
 Keep in mind that the red drum like to travel to slightly deeper water adjacent to the flats during this time, in their attempts to ambush the bait.
 If the tide is rising (low to high), then the shallower or “skinny” waters will be your better bet.
 Areas such as flats near the shore, oyster bars, and in the breakers are great places.